Backend-Lab-SR/dev-cheatsheet/README.md

 # dev-cheatsheets

-A collection of daily-use engineering commands and cheatsheets for senior software engineers.
+A collection of daily-use engineering commands and cheatsheets for software engineers.

 ## 📚 Cheatsheets